 5 winter resorts for a weekend getaway near Toronto

 Winter resorts near Toronto aren’t exclusively about skiing.
 Chalets and skiing destinations are a whole category unto themselves.
-Instead, the top resorts to hit up in the winter distinguish themselves with superb ambience, spa facilities, and gourmet food offerings that’ll warm your soul in the midst of the cold Ontario countryside.
+Instead, the top resorts to hit up in the winter distinguish themselves with superb ambiance, spa facilities, and gourmet food offerings to warm your soul in the midst of the cold Ontario countryside.

 Here are my picks for the top winter resort getaways near Toronto.